apache/buildstream/CONTRIBUTING.rst

 a very brief description of the change.

-If the commit fixes an issue, or is related to an issue; then the issue number should always be referenced in the commit message.
+If the commit fixes an issue, or is related to an issue; then the issue number must be referenced in the commit message.

 **Example**::